 Eliminate Disk I/O Contention

-Most of the slowness associated with SQL queries (especially those with complex table joins, involving temporary table creation that requires writes to the disk) is caused because of the relative slowness of hard disk I/O. Hard drives are thousands of times slower reading and writing data than RAM.
+Much of the slowness associated with SQL queries (especially those with complex table joins, involving temporary table creation that requires writes to the disk) is caused because of the relative slowness of hard disk I/O (even with SSD storage).
+Hard drives are thousands of times slower reading and writing data than RAM.
 There are a few things you can do to greatly speed up disk access (besides simply caching things in RAM or using memcached... you have to hit the hard drive sometimes!):

 - Move database files to another drive on your system.

-- Use an SSD (either as a dedicated database drive, or as your system's main drive if you can only afford one—make sure you back it up or use a RAID array, though!
-SSDs fail often).
-Solid State Disks are still slower than RAM, but they're eons faster than hard drives, especially for random reads and writes—this is a huge boon for database access!
+- Use an SSD (either as a dedicated database drive, or as your system's main drive—make sure you back it up or have it in a RAID array, though!
+SSDs can fail just like normal spinning drives).
+Solid State Disks are still slower than RAM, but they're much faster than hard drives, especially for random reads and writes—this is a huge boon for database access!

 - Use a RAID array instead of a single disk.
 Using RAID 0 or RAID 10 will give you a much faster disk system than using a single drive.
 If using a non-mirrored RAID array (like RAID 0, which I don't really recommend), make sure you backup or use master-master replication so you always have a hot copy of the database in case of failure.
-Hard drives fail often, and fail hard.
+Hard drives fail often, and at the worst possible moment.

 Know Your Table Structures

 One time, when I was importing a huge dataset into a new Drupal site (on a server with a super fast SSD), I noticed that switching the tables from InnoDB to MyISAM sped things up a very large amount.
-It turns out that InnoDB actually logs every row it writes to disk, and does some other row-level and transaction-level accounting that slows things down considerably.
+It turns out that InnoDB actually logs every row it writes to disk, and does some other row-level and transaction-level accounting that slows things down considerably if configured incorrectly.

 When you're just adding data here and there (like normal site operation), that's a good thing, and row-level locking is one of the nice advantages of using InnoDB tables.
 However, when importing huge amounts of data, you might want to consider following some of these InnoDB Performance Tuning Tips suggested by MySQL.